How to Make the Best Homemade Toffee

 How Do I Store Toffee?

 Store the toffee at cool room temperature, separating the layers of the candy with parchment paper.
-You can also refrigerate or freeze for up to 3 months in an airtight container.
+Toffee can also be refrigerated or frozen for up to 3 months in an airtight container.
 (Did someone say make-ahead gift?)

 Toffee Recipe